DarraghReid/dara-MS1/README.md

 This related to my footer section.
 To fix this I simply replaced the section selement with a div element.

-W3C CSS Validator
+##### W3C CSS Validator
-* The only error encountered in my CSS was a missing % after a or of 100 of a height property.
+* The only error encountered in my CSS was a missing % after a value of 100 of a height property.

 All errors and warnings were resolved.

 #### Other bugs encountered
 * On certain screens (iPad, OnePlus 5 ) The video section was elongated.
 To address this I removed the min-height property from this section.

+* On phone screens, the phone numbers were hyperlinked in blue.
+This was tricky to fix.
+No matter how specifically I targeted the phone numbers, they remained blue.
+I used "text-decoration: none" and even tried !imporatant.
+Eventually, after some more research, I enclosed the numbers in anchor tags with a href of "tel:0892510667".
+I then targeted the links in style.css by giving them specific ids, set their colours and set their text decoration to "none".
+The issue was resolved.